morehshin/TheRadicalOutside/README.md

 ## Week 4 - Poetry, language, and memory
 **Tuesday, October 3, 10am**

+* Readings Due (You don't need to post a response for this reading.
+Instead see writing instructuon for this week's assignment)
-* Readings Due (post one paragraph response in the directory named week_4_assignment/) [The Enduring Ephemeral, or the Future Is a Memory Wendy Hui Kyong Chun](https://www.dropbox.com/s/91p6u4446xd7gy3/Hui%20Kyong%20Chun--the_enduring_ephemeral_or.pdf?dl=0)
+[The Enduring Ephemeral, or the Future Is a Memory Wendy Hui Kyong Chun](https://www.dropbox.com/s/91p6u4446xd7gy3/Hui%20Kyong%20Chun--the_enduring_ephemeral_or.pdf?dl=0)

 1. Guillermo Montecinos (talk about memory + archiving + Wikipedia?)